jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1. Quickly set todo emails; you can choose the date to process the todo emails on your own:

-1) Select the corresponding emails in the mailing list of the inbox, “Mark Them as” “Todo Emails”;
+1) Select the corresponding emails in the mailing list of the inbox, "Mark Them as" "Todo Emails";

-2) Or “Mark Them as” “Todo Emails” on the reading page;
+2) Or "Mark Them as" "Todo Emails" on the reading page;

-2. After the todo items are completed, you can change the status of the todo email: Select the completed email in the todo emails, and click **Todo Completed”.
+2. After the todo items are completed, you can change the status of the todo email: Select the completed email in the todo emails, and click **Todo Completed".

 3. The system will remind you of the todo emails to prevent them from being missed